 Above all else, The Battle of the Five Armies stays true to the general spirit of Tolkien’s writing.
 It never twists anything to the point that it no longer feels like part of the universe.

 For me, the strangest part of watching this third Hobbit film were the choices Jackson made about what to include and not to include.
-Even though the trilogy as a whole feels too long, The Battle of the Five Armies actually appears to forget to close off a few of the storylines, namely those of the Dwarves and the irritating, cowardly character Alfrid (Ryan Gage).
+Even though the trilogy as a whole feels too long, The Battle of the Five Armies actually forgets to close off a few of the storylines, namely those of the Dwarves and the irritating, cowardly character Alfrid (Ryan Gage).

-Even though Thorin (Richard Armitage) pursuing the legendary Arkenstone jewel is central to the plot, we never see where it ends up or who succeeds him as king (highlight for spoilers: Thorin’s buried with the stone, and Dain is made king of Erebor).
+Even though Thorin (Richard Armitage) pursuing the legendary Arkenstone jewel is central to the plot, we never see where it ends up or who succeeds him as king.
 Similarly, Alfrid is made to seem like a rather important character (Jackson’s allusions to Wormtongue from The Two Towers are also pretty obvious), and yet we don’t get a very satisfying end for him.
 Let me guess - we’ll have to wait for a 5-disc extended edition, won’t we?

 If the gaps are intentional, it may be that Jackson has a grander idea at work here: by abandoning some of the threads, it gives more weight to what Bilbo (Martin Freeman) will miss by heading home to the Shire.
 After all, Bilbo’s is the arc we should have been following all this time, and the trilogy does succeed in transforming him from the stubborn homebody in the opening scenes of An Unexpected Journey.
 And by closing with a familiar scene from The Fellowship of the Ring, The Battle of the Five Armies reinforces that The Hobbit shouldn’t be seen as a standalone trilogy - it’s squarely positioned as a Lord of the Rings prequel, and at long last, it’s complete.